Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 GREEN+BARE

-Launched in 2020, Green+Bare is an Australian green beauty brand aiming to develop a range of waterless beauty products.
+Launched in 2020, Green+Bare is an Australian green beauty brand that aims to develop a range of waterless beauty products.
 The brand has developed floral waters, plant oils, and clay masks.
-Its star product, clay masks, come in five varieties and are manufactured from purple Brazilian clay and hibiscus.
+Its star product, clay masks, comes in five varieties and is manufactured from purple Brazilian clay and hibiscus.

-They are sold in powder form and can be mixed with water before usage.
-Green+Bare aims to develop more products, like powdered cleaners, cleaning oils, and solid bars, in the future.
+They are sold in powder form and can be mixed with water before use.
+Green+Bare aims to develop more products, such as powdered cleaners, cleaning oils, and solid bars, in the future.

 Everist Inc